 Conditions associated with RCC include the following:

 Screening for the VHL gene is available.
-To detect clear cell renal carcinoma in these individuals when the lesions are smaller than 3 cm and renal-sparing surgery can be performed, annual screening with abdominal ultrasonography or magnetic resonance imaging (MRI) is recommended, beginning at age 8 to 11 years.
+Annual screening with abdominal ultrasonography or magnetic resonance imaging (MRI) is recommended, beginning at age 8 to 11 years, to detect clear cell renal carcinoma in these individuals when the lesions are smaller than 3 cm and renal-sparing surgery can be performed.

-(Refer to the Von Hippel-Lindau Disease section in the PDQ summary on Genetics of Kidney Cancer [Renal Cell Cancer] for more information.)
+(Refer to the PDQ summary on Von Hippel-Lindau Disease for more information.)